Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Preliminaries

 where $\Psi\in\mathrm{\mathcal{D}}(\hat{\mathrm{h}}_{\mathrm{adj}})$ and $\Phi\in\mathrm{\mathcal{D}}(\hat{\mathrm{h}})$, $\left.\left[\, f\,\right]\right|_{a}^{b}\equiv f(b,t)-f(a,t)$, and $\Psi_{x}\equiv\partial\Psi/\partial x$, etc. If the BCs imposed on $\Psi$ and $\Phi$ at the ends of the interval $\Omega$ lead to the disappearance of the boundary term in Eq.
 (10), the operator $\hat{\mathrm{h}}$ would be (more than just formally) pseudo-Hermitian or generalized Hermitian.
 These BCs do not have to be the same, i.e., the domains $\mathrm{\mathcal{D}}(\hat{\mathrm{h}}_{\mathrm{adj}})$ and $\mathrm{\mathcal{D}}(\hat{\mathrm{h}})$ do not have to be identical.
 In fact, one might not have to impose a specific BC on $\Psi$, although one would have to impose one on $\Phi$.
 For example, inside $\mathrm{\mathcal{D}}(\hat{\mathrm{h}})$, we choose $(\hat{\tau}_{3}+\mathrm{i}\hat{\tau}_{2})\Phi(a,t)=(\hat{\tau}_{3}+\mathrm{i}\hat{\tau}_{2})\Phi(b,t)=0$, and $(\hat{\tau}_{3}+\mathrm{i}\hat{\tau}_{2})\Phi_{x}(a,t)=(\hat{\tau}_{3}+\mathrm{i}\hat{\tau}_{2})\Phi_{x}(b,t)=0$.
 Thus, in this case, the cancellation of the boundary term in Eq.
 (10) does not require the presence of a BC inside $\mathrm{\mathcal{D}}(\hat{\mathrm{h}}_{\mathrm{adj}})$, i.e., $\mathrm{\mathcal{D}}(\hat{\mathrm{h}})\subset\mathrm{\mathcal{D}}(\hat{\mathrm{h}}_{\mathrm{adj}})$.

 Specifically, the most general set of BCs leading to cancellation of the boundary term was obtained in Ref. \cite{RefK}.
-For all BCs included in that set, $\hat{\mathrm{h}}$ is a pseudo-Hermitian operator, but it is also a pseudo self-adjoint operator, i.e., $\hat{\mathrm{h}}$ satisfies the following relation:
+For all BCs included in that set, $\hat{\mathrm{h}}$ is a pseudo-Hermitian operator, but it is also a pseudo self-adjoint operator, i.e.,

 Consequently, the domain of $\hat{\mathrm{h}}$ contains the same BCs as the domain of its generalized adjoint $\hat{\mathrm{h}}_{\mathrm{adj}}$, i.e., $\mathrm{\mathcal{D}}(\hat{\mathrm{h}}_{\mathrm{adj}})=\mathrm{\mathcal{D}}(\hat{\mathrm{h}})$, and we can write the equality $\hat{\mathrm{h}}=\hat{\mathrm{h}}_{\mathrm{adj}}$.
 Thus, the general set of BCs is found in both domains.
 As a consequence of only the relation given in Eq.
 (11) (even considering this result as a formal result), several properties that are similar to those commonly obeyed by formal Hermitian operators in the usual sense are obtained.
 For example, the generalized mean value of the Hamiltonian operator is real valued, i.e., $\langle\langle\hat{\mathrm{h}}\rangle\rangle_{\Psi}\equiv\langle\langle\Psi,\hat{\mathrm{h}}\Psi\rangle\rangle=\langle\langle\hat{\mathrm{h}}\Psi,\Psi\rangle\rangle=\langle\langle\Psi,\hat{\mathrm{h}}\Psi\rangle\rangle^{*}$ \cite{RefJ,RefN,RefO}.